What Is Epstein-Barr Virus?

 - Drink a lot of water and other liquids to stay hydrated.

 - Suck on lozenges or ice pops, or gargle with warm salt water, to make your sore throat feel better.

-- Take painkillers like acetaminophen or ibuprofen to bring down fever and relieve body aches.
+- Take over-the-counter medications like acetaminophen or ibuprofen if you have a fever or body aches.
 (Don't give aspirin to children under 19 years of age because of the risk of a rare but serious condition called Reye’s syndrome.)

-Ease back into work or school, taking things slowly until you feel better.
-For a month or so, avoid sports, heavy lifting, or other vigorous activities in which you could injure your spleen.
+Ease back into work or school, and take things slowly until you feel better.
+For a month or so, avoid sports, heavy lifting, or other vigorous activities that could injure your spleen.

 When to See Your Doctor

-There are some rare complications of mono, so see your doctor if you or your child has any of these symptoms:
+There are some rare complications of EBV, so see your doctor if you or your child has any of these symptoms:

 - Sudden, sharp pain on the left side of the belly, which could mean a problem with your spleen